psfrolov/psfrolov.github.io/app/legal/privacy-policy.md

 If you wish to disable cookies, you may do so through your individual browser options.
-More detailed information about cookie management with specific web browsers can be found at the browsers' respective websites.
+More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.
 [What Are Cookies?][url-cookies]

 ## Consent